CoderHouse/desarrollador-full-stack/clases/clase06/soluciones/README.md

 If you get something like this:

 ```
-remote: Failed to create a production build.
+remote: Failed to create a itemion build.
 Reason:
 remote: Module not found: Error: Cannot resolve 'file' or 'directory'
 MyDirectory in /tmp/build_1234/src
 ```